sujeetyeramareddy9/NFL-Analysis/README.md

-# NFL analysis
+# NFL-Analysis

-## By: Sujeet Yeramareddy, Jonathan Langley , Yong Liu
+### By: Sujeet Yeramareddy, Jonathan Langley , Yong Liu

 After researching about a new inference correction approach called post-prediction inference, we chose to